c-base/circle/README.md

 #### Voting Phase

 This phase starts when a transcript writer creates a voting for a topic.
-The voting and its outcomes should be formally and logically correct or explicitly and transparently marked as such.
+The voting and its outcomes should be formally and logically correct or explicitly and transparently marked if otherwise.

+Every voting has a formal proposal.
+The number of votes should sum up to the number of attending circle-members or be explicitly and transparently marked if otherwise.

+Circle-members can vote for either pro, contra or neutral.

 The successful voting automatically closes the topic.

 #### Poll Phase

 This phase starts when a transcript writer creates a poll for a topic.

+Any attending member can participate in a general poll and vote for either pro, contra or neutral.

 The successful poll automatically closes the topic.